ZhijianZhou01/virusrecom/README.md

 ```

 ### 1.2.
 Or conda method
-virusrecom has been distributed to bioconda (https://anaconda.org/bioconda/virusrecom), and can be installed using the tool ```conda```.
+virusrecom has been distributed to bioconda (https://anaconda.org/bioconda/virusrecom), and the latest version can be installed using the tool ```conda```.

 ```
 # (1) add bioconda origin